Do solar systems require a large upfront cost?

 Is my house a good candidate for solar power?

-In North America, south-facing roofs receive the most sunlight, making them ideal candidates; however, east-west exposure is more than adequate for any solar installation, we have often been able to put panels where other solar installers thought it was too difficult.
-If necessary, our experts will analyze your rooftop and create a complex shading report to determine if solar is feasible for your roof.
+In North America, south-facing roofs receive the most sunlight, making them ideal candidates; however, east-west exposure is more than adequate for any solar installation, we have often been able to put panels where other solar installers thought it was too difficult. to determine if solar is feasible for your roof, Sopris Solar’s team experts will evaluate your rooftop and create a custom shading report.
 Our experts can help you decide on if and how to trim surrounding trees to ensure maximum solar access.
-Lastly, if rooftop panels aren’t practical for your property, we can work with you to design a ground mount to maximize solar production.
+If rooftop panels won’t work for your property, Sopris Solar will work with you to maximize solar production using a ground mount.